jadedjester/aristotle-metadata-registry/docs/extensions/new_content_type.rst

                 null=True,blank=True)

-This code, extends our Question model from the previous example and adds an optional link to the 11179 Data Element model managed by Aristotle and includes a new property on DataElements, so that ``myDataElement.question`` would return of all Questions that are collect information for that Data Element.
+This code, extends our Question model from the previous example and adds an optional link to the 11179 Data Element model managed by Aristotle and even includes a new property on Data Elements, so that ``myDataElement.question`` would return of all Questions that are used to collect information for that Data Element.

 Caveats: ``concept`` versus ``_concept``
 ----------------------------------------